Learning family members have cancer or other serious illnesses may bring up questions about your risk.

 Practical steps after genetic testing

-A test that shows a genetic difference that puts you at greater risk for a certain type of cancer doesn’t mean you’re definitely going to get sick or can’t do anything about it.
+A test that shows a genetic difference that puts you at greater risk for a certain type of cancer doesn’t mean you’re definitely going to get sick or you can’t do anything about it.
 Maintaining a healthy lifestyle can reduce anyone’s risk of cancer even if they have a strong genetic risk factor.

 If testing shows there isn’t a known genetic risk factor for a disease that’s common in your family, it’s still important to keep track of your family history.